shuffle-project/melvin-asr/README.md

 Shared test functionality, which is used in multiple test files can be found in `src/test_base`.

 ## Deployment
 ASR-API is delivered and deployed as a docker container.
-Depending on the usage of GPU or CPU, there are different factors that come in paly.
+Depending on the usage of GPU or CPU, there are different factors that come in play.
 See [Deployment Documentation](docs/deployment.md)

+## Code Integration

+We are maintaining our code following trunk based development.
+This means we are working on features branches, integrating into one trunk, the main branch.
+Please keep your side branches small, and bring them back t o main as soon as possible.

 ## License